LycheeOrg/LycheeOrg.github.io/docs/configuration.md

 Configuration is managed using a `.env` file.
 It probably exists already in your directory (Composer copies it from `.env.example` during installation), and you can go on with configuring there.
 But the file does not contain all options.
 Here, you can find all of them in a structured way and with instructions on how to use them.
 All of the options are optional, unless you would like to use some services.

+For non-core options (for example UI options), take a look at [Settings](https://lycheeorg.github.io/docs/settings.html).

 ### Base options

 |Option|Description|Default|